IanWhitney/break_silos_with_github/README.md

 ![autoplay loop mute](movies/pr.mov)

-^ Pull Requests & Reviews
+^ Situations we've probably all been in.
+  ^ Unbeknownst to you, a team-mate makes a change and heads off on vacation.
+When that first frantic support call comes in, you have no idea what's going on.
+  ^ Or, you make a change only to find out that you ended up breaking a team-mate's project.
+  ^ If only you had a way of publicizing these changes!
-	^ When someone wants to change something, you can give the team a chance to review and comment ^ In this PR my teammate Shawn was creating a new library and my co-worker Davin offered some suggestions.
+  ^ With Pull Requests, GitHub gives you a tool to publicize and discuss changes.
+  ^ In this PR my teammate Shawn was creating a new library and my co-worker Davin offered some suggestions to improve it.
 Now both Shawn and Davin know what this code does.
+And neither will be caught off guard by the change.

 ---